 My name is Chris Hancock (you knew that by now I’m sure).
 I’m a son, a brother, spouse, uncle, great uncle, and a proudly smitten, over-the-top father of two incredible girls from the other side of the globe that have set my heart on fire.
 I guess I define myself by and through many other things.
 They just pale in comparison to what becoming a parent through adoption means to me.

-Though I’ve called Nashville home since just after 9-11, Long Island is my birthplace.
-But with my deep paternal southern roots it’s felt right down here from day one.
-In 1992 I received a B.A. in English Lit from Clark University, and in 2000 a Masters in Social Work (MSW) from New York University.
-NYU in particular offered me a growth experience like no other, one I credit with equipping me to respond effectively to most any human struggle.
-The years between I spent as a recording and touring musician.
-From waiting tables and grimy clubs to record deals and a few big stages, it was a beautiful if fraught time of life.
-It taught me a ton about who I am, who I’m not, about interpersonal dynamics, and also shaped my view of change/growth as both inside job and co-creative process.
+I’m originally from Long Island, but with my deep paternal southern roots it’s felt like home down here the day I arrived in Nashville, about a month after 9-11.
+In 1992 I received a Bachelors in English from Clark University, and in 2000, a Masters in Social Work (MSW) from New York University.
+My NYU training in particular I credit with equipping me to respond effectively to most any human struggle.
+The years in between I spent as a recording and touring musician.
+From waiting tables and playing small clubs to a record deal and some big stages, it was a beautiful and fraught time that taught me much about who I am, who I’m not, about relational dynamics, and helped shaped my view of change/growth as both inside job and co-creative process.

 The pursuit of therapy began for me personally in my early twenties, and professionally after exiting the relative insanity of the music world.
 I credit my ongoing personal work with helping me access my Self beneath the rubble of unexpressed childhood grief, depression and some epic identity crisis.
 I credit it further with inspiring and awakening me to my evolving life’s purpose, and just about all else I’ve been able to create and sustain.